15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 17 Best Things to Do in Bryce Canyon National Park

-The park’s four main viewpoints–Sunrise Point, Sunset Point, Bryce Point, and Inspiration Point–all offer magnificent views of the Bryce Canyon amphitheater without needing to take on the task of winter hiking at an elevation of 8000 feet.
+The park’s four main viewpoints of Sunrise Point, Sunset Point, Bryce Point, and Inspiration Point all offer magnificent views of the Bryce Canyon amphitheater without needing to take on the task of winter hiking at an elevation of 8000 feet.

 However, for those inclined to bundle up and hit the trails year-round, many popular hikes remain open, weather-permitting (you should always check conditions before heading out).

-When hiking during the winter, boots are required and crampons highly recommended.
+When hiking during the winter, boots are required and crampons are highly recommended.

 Bryce Canyon from above covered in snow.
 Bryce Canyon is one of the best usa national parks winter visits